Desiree Gruber: Early life and career

-Gruber was born on June 25, 1967 in Miami, Florida.
+Gruber was born on June 25, 1967, in Miami, Florida.
 In an interview with Daily Front Row, Gruber said that her father was a businessman and a green beret and he had her enrolled in ROTC when she was in college, which helped her build leadership skills.

 She started her professional career as an assistant in the A&R department for EMI Records in 1989, and as the general assistant on the New Music Seminar in 1990.

 In 1991, she joined the marketing agency Rogers & Cowan as an assistant publicist, later promoted to director of entertainment, and eventually to vice president of entertainment in 1997.
 During her time there, she helped in the publicizing and branding of Victoria's Secret, The Limited Inc., and Elite Model Management.
 She also worked on U2's PopMart Tour and Miramax Films.
 In 1995, she produced the inaugural Victoria's Secret Fashion Show and has since produced the annual events for over 20 years.

 In 1999, she left Rogers & Cowan to establish her own production company, Full Picture.
 In the beginning, her works included Victoria's Secret supermodel Heidi Klum and designer Roberto Cavalli.
 She developed a reality television series Project Runway along with Klum and Full Picture's executive Jane Cha.
 She had also done some advising to supermodel Naomi Campbell.

 In 2016, she joined Nir Liberboim to co-found DGNL Ventures, an early-stage venture capital fund that has invested in brands including Living Proof, Songza, and Fashion GPS (Launchmetrics).

+In 2023, Gruber was added to the CNBC Changemakers Advisory Board, to help select CNBC's annual Changemakers award list recognizing notable women in the business world.